ow-mods/owml/docs/content/pages/guides/publishing.md

 This file format is called [Markdown](https://www.markdownguide.org/){target="_blank"}, it's a very simplistic way to write content for websites.
 If you don't know markdown you can use [this tutorial](https://www.markdowntutorial.com/){target="_blank"} to help you.
 Make sure your README gives a good description of your mod!

 !!! alert-info "Tip"
     The first image in your README file will be used as the mod's thumbnail on the website, to insert an image, simply paste it inside of the editor.
-Make sure it's at the very top of your document.
+Make sure it's at the very top of your document. **This image should be in a 3:1 aspect ratio**.

 ## Releasing Your Mod